 Instruction to TGaz Editor: Insert the following text at D3.0 P44, L22.

 The SAC subfield contains the 16bit SAC used in the non-TB Ranging measurement exchange with Secure LTF; see 11.21.6.4.5.3 (Non-TB Ranging Measurement Exchange with Secure LTF).
+The SAC subfield is not included in the Ranging NDPA used in the TB ranging measurement exchange with Secure LTF.